Aryainguz/DevLance-V2/README.md

 2. write node app.js to run the app on localhost:3000
 3. When running DevLance on local environment email verification link will be of   so please update it with localhost:3000 to use locally

-### We made this with ❤️ for HackHurricane 1.0

 ## App Link : https://devlance.onrender.com

-Thanks,
-Team The Xiting Way (www.TheXitingWay.com)